 Japanese-to-English: Nora Heath, Ko Iwata, George Bourdaniotis

 Entries will be judged in two stages in accordance with evaluation criteria set by the judging panel.

 Entries are anonymized during the judging period.
 We will assign an ID number to each entry and notify you of your ID number in early November.

-The ID numbers and translations of the five finalists will be announced on the JAT website in late December, 2015.
+The ID numbers of the five finalists will be announced on the JAT website in mid- to late December, 2016.

-The names of first and second place winners and finalists will be announced in early February, 2016.
+The names of first and second place winners and finalists will be announced in mid- to late January, 2017.

 The decision of the judges is final.
 No appeals or contesting of the results will be accepted.

 All submissions become the property of JAT and will not be returned.

 JAT retains the copyright to all submitted entries.